 He has had solo exhibitions at the Contemporary Arts Museum in Houston (2010) and during his residency at Artpace in San Antonio (2005).
 Ortiz’ work has been included in major international exhibitions and institutions including the Louvre in Paris (2004), curated by Victor Zamudio-Taylor; EV-A in Limerick, Ireland (2005), curated by Dan Cameron; the traveling exhibition Phantom Sightings with the Los Angeles County Museum of Art (2008), curated by Rita Gonzelez, Howard Fox and Chon Noriega; the San Juan Triennial in San Juan, Puerto Rico (2004), curated by Harper Montgomery; and a group exhibition at The Blue Coat Museum in Liverpool, England (2011).

 In 2012, Ortiz launched HECHO FARM at the University of Texas at Austin Visual Arts Center, a multi-purpose urban design effort that explored the material, social and political possibilities of collaboration within an art educational context.

-Born 1972 Houston, Texas.
-Lives and works in San Antonio, Texas.
+Born 1972 Houston, TX.
+Lives and works in San Antonio, TX.

-University of Texas at San Antonio.
-Bachelors of Fine Arts, Concentration in Printmaking.
-2000
+University of Texas at San Antonio, BFA, Concentration in Printmaking

-Phantom Sightings (group), Los Angeles County Museum of Art, curated by Rita Gonzalez, Howard Fox, and Chon Noriega, Los Angeles, California
+Phantom Sightings (group), Los Angeles County Museum of Art, curated by Rita Gonzalez, Howard Fox, and Chon Noriega, Los Angeles, CA

-But Still I'd Leap in Front of a Flying Bullet for You (group), Artpace Artist-in-residence Program, curated by Victor Zamudio-Taylor, San Antonio, Texas
+But Still I'd Leap in Front of a Flying Bullet for You (group), Artpace Artist-in-residence Program, curated by Victor Zamudio-Taylor, San Antonio, TX

 Coyote Girl Steals the Raspa (group), Ev+a, curated by Dan Cameron, Limerick, Ireland